 |It’s just personal preference, but I like to drop the thermos inside of a sock as it will help protect the finish of the thermos.
 I have Givi hard luggage on my bike.
 When the bike leans from side to side I found that was murder on the finish.
 So far, the new thermos hasn’t been scratched being inside of a sock. 🙂|

 Most of the time I test I’m looking for a particular number to tell me what my blood sugar is at the given time.
 While riding, you need that information but you also need to know if your blood sugar is rising or falling.
 Continuous glucose monitors are excellent at providing this information.
 I find my Dexcom G5 linked to my iPhone invaluable for managing tight control on or off the bike.

 You’ll need to work with your care team to define what is an acceptable range of your blood sugar while riding a motorcycle.
-It will likely be more liberal than when you’re off the bike.
-I tend to be less aggressive treating small highs and more aggressive in treating every lows.
+It may likely be more liberal than when you’re off the bike.
+I tend to be less aggressive treating small highs and more aggressive in treating lows.
 That effectively increases my margin of error while on the bike.
-The Dexcom however helps me overtreat or under dose.
+The Dexcom, however, helps me overtreat or under dose.

 I remember reading the warnings on my first set of heated gear.
 It specifically states that people with diabetes should not use this gear.
 My hunch is the main concern is for those who don’t have great circulation or sensation.
 Heated gear does get hot.
 Left unchecked, it can burn the skin.
 It is critical to have a long sleeve T-shirt underneath any heated gear.
 The T-shirt provides a buffer between you and the heating elements.